symblai/symbl-web-sdk/README.md

 * `noConnectionTimeout` (optional) - Accepts a value of 0 to 1800 seconds.
 Indicates how long a connection will remain active even when no one is connected.
 By using the same `connectionId` anyone can reconnect to this WebSocket before it times out completely.

 * `sourceNode` (optional, default: null) - For passing in an external [MediaStreamAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamAudioSourceNode/MediaStreamAudioSourceNode) object.
 By default the Web SDK will handle audio context and source nodes on it's own, though if you wish to handle that externally we've provided that option.
+Note: If you use this option the `symbl.stopRequest` function will not close the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) automatically as these events will be handled by you.

 * `config.encoding` (optional, default: 'linear16') - Accepts either `'opus'` or `'linear16'`.
 For `linear16`, you must set the `sampleRateHertz` option.
 For `opus` the `sampleRateHertz` should always be 48000.